roman-milk/roman-milk.github.io/how-to-get-a-job-at-fucking.md

+===

- ****** How to Get a Job at Fucking ****** byTheTalkMan© "This is one of the many positions you'll find me on daily basis when you hire me," Tori said, undeterred from her mission.
+"This is one of the many positions you'll find me on daily basis when you hire me," Tori said, undeterred from her mission.
 She reached behind herself, slapping her ass, causing the right cheek to jiggle.
 She then bent over the desk even further, resting on her breasts so she could reach behind herself, pulling her ass-cheeks apart, exposing the full cleft of her ass-crack.
 I could see the entire length of the string of her thong, and behind it, barely hidden, was her bare, exposed asshole.
 My momentary stupor was shaken, and I was filled with a sudden panic.
 This needed to end, now.

  "Tori!
 Please... just leave!
 Cover yourself up and leave.
 Don't make me call security."
 I began.
 "Because I will, and then..."